sarathchandrikak/sarathchandrikak/README.md

 👋 Hi, I am Sarath or Chandrika whatever you prefer to refer😉

-After multiple career thoughts for couple of years, I figured out my interest in Big data domain.
+After multiple career thoughts for couple of years, I figured out my interest in Big data Analytics domain.

 A quick intro -